European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

        # Get all properties that are to be queried once
        onces = schema.filterByTags("once")
+       # This returns a Hash which is the subset of the current configuration,
+       # with the property names that have 'once' as one of their tags.

-       # Get the hardware commands for each of the properties
+       # Get the hardware commands, aliases, for each of the properties
        tasks = {prop: self.query_device(schema.getAliasAsString(prop)) for prop in once.keys()}

        # Query